Tempo logotype

 • Pre-built SPM – teams adopt portfolio governance through the Tempo SPM suite instead of building it.

-• AI tied to Jira data through named Atlassian Rovo agents – Timesheets Worklog Assistant, Timesheets Summary Analyzer, Time Insights for Jira, Structure View Builder, Structure Formula Assistant, and Custom Charts Assistant.
+• AI tied to Jira data through Atlassian Rovo agents – Timesheets Worklog Assistant, Timesheets Summary Analyzer, Time Insights for Jira, Structure View Builder, Structure Formula Assistant, and Custom Charts Assistant.

 SiriusXM unified 3,000+ users on the full Tempo suite on a pre-built SPM system.
-Airtable's "build it yourself" model can model that domain in theory; in practice, replicating account types, cost rates, approvals, capacity dashboards, and financial rollups inside a no-code platform turns into an internal product finance and PMO have to maintain.
+Airtable's "build it yourself" model can model that domain in theory; in practice, replicating account types, cost rates, approvals, capacity dashboards, and financial rollups inside a no-code platform turns into an internal product that finance and PMO have to maintain.

 Ideal customer for each tool